 We tried two different methods of making stockpile measurements and compared their results.
-Overall, we found that making fairly "tight" polygons around the stockpiles yielded more reliable results.
+We found that making fairly "tight" polygons around the stockpiles yielded more reliable results.

 Example of a "tight" measurement: